 Art historian, lecturer and writer.
 He is a former director of the Vigeland Museum and is Associate Professor at the University of Oslo.
 He is an expert on the life and works of Edvard Munch and was for years a curator at the Munch Museum in Oslo.
 He has published extensively on the artist, most recently Munch (Tate Publishing 2012).

 Price, per person

 Two sharing: £3,990 or £3,860 without flights.
 Single occupancy: £4,750 or £4,620 without flights.

 Flights (economy) with Norwegian (Boeing 737); travel by private coach for airport transfers and excursions; rail and boat travel as indicated in the itinerary (including private charter Flåm to Mundal); hotel accommodation; breakfasts, 3 lunches and 6 dinners with a glass or two of wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer.

 Grand Hotel, Oslo: 5-star hotel in the heart of the city; a short walk from the National Gallery.
-Hotel Mundal: a small, historic hotel on the waterfront; charming, eccentric and reminiscent of a private home; rooms vary in size.
+Dragsvik Fjordhotell: 3-star family run hotel with panoramic views of the fjord and the Jostedal Glacier.
+Rooms are basic but comfortable and the decor is traditional.
 Clarion Hotel, Bergen: an attractive 4-star hotel on the waterfront in the Bryggen; bedrooms are smartly furnished with rich colour schemes.